phnx-im/docs/src/spec/delivery_service.md

 The delivery service keeps track of groups and (pseudonymous) group membership.

 TODO: (future work, i.e. long term) For each operation below, include a 'validation' subsection that includes the validation steps performed by the DS.
+TODO: Remove mention of EID (which is future work for now) and replace mention of the ICC with an ICC + CC bundle.

 ## DS configuration options

+* Maximal KeyPackageBatch age: Maximal difference between a KeyPackageBatch timestamp and the current time when a new user is added to a group.
+  * Default: 1h

 ## DS state

 The DS has a database of groups indexed by their group ID.
 Each group has the following pieces of data associated with it.

 * **Public ratchet tree:** The public MLS ratchet trees of the group.
 * **MLS GroupInfo:** The [GroupInfo](https://www.ietf.org/archive/id/draft-ietf-mls-protocol-16.html#name-adding-members-to-the-group) of this group.
 * **User profile:** For each user that has at least one client in the group, the DS keeps the following records.
-  * **EID state (encrypted)**: The [evolving identity](authentication_service/evolving_identities.md) state of the user, encrypted using the [group state encryption key](delivery_service/group_state_encryption.md).
   * **Clients:** The leaf indices of each client belonging to the user.
   * **User auth key:** Public signature key known to all clients of a given user.
 * **Client profile:** For each client in the group, the DS keeps the following records.
   * **Client index:** The client's leaf index in the public group tree.
-  * **Intermediate Client Credentials:** The intermediate client credentials for each of the user's clients, encrypted using the group state encryption key.
+  * **Client credential chain:** The intermediate client credentials for each of the user's clients, as well as the client's client credential, encrypted using the group state encryption key.
-  * **Encrypted Queue ID:** The queue ID of the client, encrypted by the client under the client's QS' [queue ID encryption key](queuing_service.md#fetch-queue-ID-encryption-key).
-For the HPKE encryption, the client has to use its own enqueue auth key to perform the HPKE in the asymmetrically authenticated mode.
-Also, the domain of the DS has to be in the AAD.
+  * **Client queue config:** The [client queue config](glossary.md#sealed-queue-config) of the client.
   * **Activity time:** A timestamp indicating either the time the client was added, or the last time the client has sent a commit (whatever is more recent).
   * **Activity epoch:** Epoch of the last time the client has sent a commit (see activity time).
 * **Past group states:** Whenever a new KeyPackage is added to the group, the DS files a copy of the current epoch's group state and keeps it until all group members added in a given, past epoch have updated, or until all KeyPackages added in the given epoch have expired.
 The copies include the following data: